 "The instructor is knowledgeable and the exercises are useful."

 "The instructor was very kind and friendly."

 Project management skills are essential in a wide variety of professional roles, and can even be a wonderful asset in your personal life.
 Learn how to become a skilled project manager in this class.
-Discover how to reach the goals of a project successfully, while competently leading the work of a team.
+Discover how to reach the goals of any project successfully, while leading a team to accomplish all aspects of the project.